elastic/elasticsearch-dsl-py/docs/configuration.rst

 Such connections will be constructed lazily when requested for the first time.

-Or just add them one by one:
+You can alternatively define multiple connections by adding them one by one as shown in the following example:

 .. code:: python

-    # if you have configuration to be passed to Elasticsearch.__init__
+    # if you have configuration options to be passed to Elasticsearch.__init__
+    # this also shows creating a connection with the alias 'qa'
     connections.create_connection('qa', hosts=['esqa1.example.com'], sniff_on_start=True)

     # if you already have an Elasticsearch instance ready
-    connections.add_connection('qa', my_client)
+    connections.add_connection('another_qa', my_client)

 Using aliases
 ~~~~~~~~~~~~~

-When using multiple connections you can just refer to them using the string
+When using multiple connections, you can refer to them using the string
-alias you registered them under:
+alias specified when you created the connection.

+This example shows how to use an alias to a connection:

 .. code:: python

     s = Search(using='qa')

-``KeyError`` will be raised if there is no connection registered under that
+A ``KeyError`` will be raised if there is no connection registered with that
 alias.

 Manual
 ------

-If you don't wish to supply global configuration you can always pass in your
+If you don't want to supply a global configuration, you can always pass in your
-own connection (instance of ``elasticsearch.Elasticsearch``) as parameter
+own connection as an instance of ``elasticsearch.Elasticsearch`` with the parameter
-``using`` wherever it is accepted:
+``using`` wherever it is accepted like this:

 .. code:: python